safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

 The Mendix build pack for docker provided a standard way to build and run your Mendix application in a Docker container.
 You can learn more about the build pack at [GitHub - mendix/docker-mendix-buildpack: Build and Run Mendix in Docker](https://github.com/mendix/docker-mendix-buildpack)

-Mendix build pack will help you to prepare to containerize the version of your application.
+Mendix Build pack will help you to prepare to containerize the version of your application.
 It can be part of your source code from start on Team Server or you can merge required docker files later in the process.
 In this post, let's assume this part is already implemented.

 Let's start building Gitlab Pipeline to deploy the Mendix application to Kubernetes.